Monocypher is an easy to use crypto library. It is:

 Monocypher enabled me to develop Joulescope's small microcontroller bootloader with secure firmware updates using modern cryptography.
 Monocypher is small, fast, easy to use, has no dependencies, and is excellent on microcontrollers.

-Principal Engineer and creator of Joulescope
+Matt Liberty, Principal Engineer and creator of Joulescope

 Jetperch LLC